 You can have a head start in making sure that the yard waste is manageable.
 If you have your bins at home, all you need to do is make sure that the bin is clean and has a functional cover.
 Yard waste can attract pests and insects that still thrive from garden organic rubbish.
 These pests include ants and termites.
 If you don’t want your home as an infestation site, keep your bins or containers of yard waste well-tight and covered.

 Another option is having your dumpster.
 A dumpster is bigger than a garbage bin.
 This means you can store bigger yard waste inside.
 It can make the perfect garbage storage for your yard waste.
-Just make sure that your dumpster holds only the yard waste coming from your landscaping and gardening maintenance activities.
+Just ensure that your dumpster holds only the yard waste from your landscaping and gardening maintenance activities.
 This limits a mix-up in your garbage coming from home.

 Do-it-yourself yard waste sort out